 To whom Blitzscaling works?

-People involved in technology, startups, entrepreneurs, investors and venture capital companies are discovering that becoming a leader in scale can help getting new financial provisions before going public or doing a strategic acquisition.
+People involved in technology, startups, entrepreneurs, investors and venture capital companies are discovering that becoming a scaleup can help getting new financial provisions before going public or doing a strategic acquisition.

 But even if you are far from that profile and work in a business with more modest aspirations, there is some wisdom in which you can take from the Blitzscaling model.
 Business experiences with the Hoffman concept can help you run just about any business.

 Blitzscaling is a creation of high-impact entrepreneurship.
-Companies that follow this type of methodology help create Blitzmany jobs and shape the industry of the future.
-But becoming first leader in scale, managing to meet a large demand, isn’t simple at all.
+Companies that follow this type of methodology help create many jobs and shape the industry of the future.
+But becoming a scaleup, managing to meet a large demand, isn’t simple at all.

 And it’s also considered useless and even risky to adopt the behavior of a Blitzscaling phase more advanced than that your company currently is.
 If the company is Family, for instance, there is little point in using the same practices of a Village or City.